By Mark Radosevich.

 Possessing 33 years of downstream petroleum experience, Mark Radosevich is a strong industry advocate.
 He is president of PetroActive Real Estate Services LLC

 (www.petroactive.net), a firm that offers confidential mergers and acquisition representation and financing services exclusively to petroleum wholesalers.
-Mark Radosevich can be reached via email at email@example.com or (423) 442-1327.
+Mark Radosevich can be reached via email at [email protected]ve.net or (423) 442-1327.